-

 This application supports and generates REL v.4

-The routines used to compress and decompress of JPEG format are partially based on the work of "Independent JPEG Group" (IJPEG).
+The routines used to compress and uncompress of JPEG format are partially based on the work of "Independent JPEG Group" (IJPEG).

 Idrisi is a program (c) of J.Ronald Eastman and Clark University